 I was pretty horrified when I grasped the full extent of what was being done to me and how senseless it all was.

 The mind dump didn’t stop for at least sixteen months.

-It takes a long time to process a lifetime of abuse.
+It takes a long time to process a lifetime of abuse on your own.

 And yes, I was starting to get worried, but I’m stubborn, and I wanted to do it on my own.